Selected and Translated by Ikram Hawramani

 Ibn al-Jawzi is one of the greatest writers in Islamic history.
 His writings have inspired and guided generations of Islamic scholars and ordinary Muslims for centuries.

 A Beautiful Path to God is a collection of quotations from Ibn al-Jawzi’s best-known books.
-The quotations have been selected to provide a beneficial and heart-touching mixture of inspiring reminders, snippets of rare and beautiful insights, and guidance toward living a balanced spiritual life modeled after the life of the Prophet, peace be upon him, and his Companions.
+The quotations have been selected to provide a beneficial and heart-touching mixture of inspiring reminders, snippets of rare and beautiful insights, and guidance toward living a balanced spiritual life modeled after the life of the Prophet, , and his Companions.

 The book can be read from start to finish or browsed at random.
 Helpful footnotes are provided to explain technical points and provide background information where necessary.